henrik7264/PY_Actors/README.md

 * RxCPP v? (see https://github.com/ReactiveX/RxCpp)

 ## Installation and setup
-The Reactive_Systems_using_Actors library depends on the ReactiveX extensions RxPY and RxCpp.
+The ReSyAct library depends on the ReactiveX extensions RxPY and RxCpp.
 These two extensions must be installed prior to installing the library.
 The installation process is as follows:

 1. Install RxPy
 2. Install RxCPP